-In this article, I’ll review my two favorite wireless workout headphones for running and jogging: the Bose SoundSport Wireless Headphones and the Plantronics Backbeat Fit Wireless headphones.
+In this article, I’ll review my two favorite wireless workout headphones for running and jogging: the Bose SoundSport wireless earbuds and the Plantronics Backbeat Fit Wireless headphones.

-My workout routine consists of Crossfit-type exercises or of running with the kids or alone.
+Until the summer of 2018, my workout routine consists of Crossfit-type exercises or running.
 When I run alone, I like to listen to music.
-Before I got the iPhone 6S Plus and the Apple Watch my running gear included the iPhone 6, Nike Distance Armband, and Bose Mobile In-Ear headphones.
+Before I got the Apple Watch my running gear included the iPhone, Nike Distance Armband, and Bose Mobile In-Ear headphones.

 After extensive research, I decided to give the Plantronics BackBeat Fit Wireless Headphones a shot.
 I have had a good experience with Plantronics at work, so I had high hopes for their wireless workout headphones.